Shirin Asal Food Industrial Group

+This company is preparing a production line for the production of modern European cars and has signed a contract with Company Pennin Farina for the production of vehicles.

 Products

 Shirin Asal has more than 1000 products to cater for the many different customer needs and customer habits in different markets.
 Shirin Asal Food Industrial Group, together with its subsidiaries, manufactures, markets, and sells confectionery products for consumer and customer segments.
 It offers biscuits, cakes, pastries, jam, chocolates, wafers, cookies, crackers, chewing gums, hard candies, marshmallows, toffees, and jelly products, as well as cocoa powder, butter, mass, and liquor.
 The company also provides oil seeds and conserves, as well as raw, cooked, and frozen foods; and animal husbandry and industrial products.

 Export

 Shirin Asal Food Industrial Group his products are exported to 65 countries.
 It serves distributors and retailers, as well as the confectionery industry in Iran, the Middle East, Asia, the Pacific, the CIS countries, Africa, Eastern Europe, Russia, and the Far East.